stooke/macos-build-openjdk8u/README.md

 ## TODO

+- Make a patch to comment out the crashing code until the crash is fixed
-- Make the patch work with XCode 9
+- Fix the shutdown crash
-- Make the patch work with XCode 9 and libstdc++
+- Make the patch work with libstdc++
-- Make the patdch work with a 'patched' XCode 10 containing libstdc++.  (i.e. copy the libstdc++ libraries and header files from an XCode 9 installation)
+- Make the patch work with a 'patched' XCode 10 containing libstdc++.  (i.e. copy the libstdc++ libraries and header files from an XCode 9 installation)